popcorn-official/popcorn-desktop/README.md

   * Or **latest dev build (for testers)**:
   `brew cask install https://raw.githubusercontent.com/popcorn-official/popcorn-desktop/development/casks/popcorn-time-beta.rb`
   * **Update from zip file**:
   Unpack the content of the zip file.
 This should leave you with a file called `update.tar`.
 Unpacking the .tar file you should get you a folder called `Content`.
-Navigate to your `Appplication` folder, right click on Popcotn-Time and press `show package content`.
+Navigate to your `Appplication` folder, right click on Popcotn-Time and press `Show Package Content`.
 Replace te `Content` folder in the app with the content folder from the `update.zip` file.
   * **Troubleshoot**:
   If you are running little snitch, try disabling the network monitor.
 Start downloading a movie and check that the artwork is dowloaded.
 If the artwork is downloaded the movie should start downloading in a minute or so.